restfulapi/restful-api/README.md

 The json-as-xml support is not intended as a complete replacement for custom xml marshallers and extractors, but could be used in situations where xml support is required, but clients can understand 'json-like' semantics, but are using an xml parser/marshaller toolkit.

+##Testing
+The plugin contains the class net.hedtech.restfulapi.spock.RestSpecification which may be extended to write functional spock tests.
+Spock is a testing and specification framework that is very expressive.
+It is strongly recommended that you use spock to test your APIs.

+The RestSpecification class contains a number of convenience methods for making calls to Restful APIs as part of the functional test phase.

+For example

+    class ThingAPISpec extends RestSpecification {

+        static final String localBase = "http://127.0.0.1:8080/thing-api"

+        def "Test list with json response"() {
+            setup:
+            createThing('AA')
+            createThing('BB')

+            when:"list with  application/json accept"
+            get("$localBase/api/things") {
+                headers['Content-Type'] = 'application/json'
+                headers['Accept']       = 'application/json'
+            }

+            then:
+            200 == response.status
+            'application/json' == response.contentType
+            def json = JSON.parse response.text
+            2 == json.size()
+            "AA" == json[0].code
+            "An AA thing" == json[0].description

+            // assert localization of the message
+            "List of thing resources" == responseHeader('X-hedtech-message')

+            //check pagination headers
+            "2" == responseHeader('X-hedtech-totalCount')
+            null != responseHeader('X-hedtech-pageOffset')
+            null != responseHeader('X-hedtech-pageMaxSize')
+            json[0]._href?.contains('things')
+            null == json[0].numParts
+            null == json[0].sha1
+        }
+    }

+Clone the plugin's git repo and look at the tests under test-restful-api for more examples of using spock and the RestSpecification to do functional testing of your APIs.